 - DRA359: Performance Art from the 1970s to the Present

 I will also convene and teach the following module on MA Live Art:

 - Performance art and live art after 1960

-- Performance in - and as - visual culture;
+- Performance in and as visual culture

 Recent and On-Going Research:

 In 2014 I was awarded the TaPRA Early Career Research Award, an annual research prize from the Theatre and Performance Research Association (UK).
 In 2014, I was also awarded a Fellowship (Early Career scheme) from the Arts and Humanities Research Council, to work on a new research project for 24 months from September 2014.
 In 2018, Deirdre Heddon and I received the TaPRA Editing Prize for our co-edited book on Adrian Howells.

 I have published extensively on aspects of visual culture, including: essays on and interviews with artists; contributions to exhibition catalogues and artists’ books; and a short book, Theatre & the Visual (2012), which explores the contingency of visual experience in historical and contemporary theatre and performance.